Updated April 27, 2021.

 The pressure-treating process is essential to the prevention of wood warp and rot.
 However, the wood still requires sealing.

 Sealing most marine-grade plywood with epoxy is essential.
 Moreover, the epoxy, applied in multiple coats, forms a fantastic seal.
-Although this can add significant weight to the boat, it is an essential process in the waterproofing of the panels used to fabricate the boat.
-The sealing process is even more important for the edges of the board as this area can allow water to seep between veneers and cause delamination.
+Although this can add significant weight to the boat, it is an essential process in the panels’ waterproofing to fabricate the boat.
+The sealing process is even more important for the board’s edges as this area can allow water to seep between veneers and cause delamination.